Lerdo County Jail

 If you meet the basic requirements to be married, then have the inmate request a marriage packet from his Correctional Counselor 1.
 You may need to get certified copies of several forms of identification to prove that you are of legal age to marry and are a United States citizen.
 This can be a driver’s license, a birth certificate, a social security card, a passport or any other form of government-issued identification.
 The prison may require you to have two or more of these items certified.

 The marriage packet will include most of the paperwork needed to pursue the marriage (Marriage License Application and Bride’s Letter of Intent).
 The documents will need to be filled out by both you and your inmate.
 You will also be expected to pay a paperwork fee that should be included with the application.
 The marriage packet should also include the steps needed in order to pursue a marriage at that particular California prison.
-The Marriage License Application and Marriage License Fee will range between $100 to $200.
+The Marriage License Application and Marriage License Fee will range between $100 to $200 (depends on County).